Bringing Anthropic Skills to GitHub Copilot

 Why the Catalog Works

-The catalog lets you scale to hundreds of skills while keeping base context lean.
+The catalog scales to hundreds of skills while keeping base context lean.

-More importantly, Copilot only loads what it needs.
-Working on Azure pipelines?
-It loads the Azure skill.
-Working on React?
-It ignores Azure and loads React patterns instead.
+Copilot loads only what it needs.
+Azure pipelines?
+Azure skill.
+React?
+React patterns.

 • Precision: Only relevant knowledge loads